This post may contain affiliate links. If you shop from one of our links, we may earn a commission.

 This quick and easy Blueberry Banana Smoothie is a great option for breakfast, snack time, or even dessert.
 (Frozen banana will create a slightly thicker smoothie, so if you plan to serve this through a straw, I recommend doing either frozen blueberries OR bananas, but not both.
 See the Notes at the end for more tips.)

 Fluffy and perfectly moist, these little muffins have protein and calcium—plus bursts of delicious blueberries.
-(Like Little Bites, but with more nutrients and for less $$.)
+(They're like Little Bites, but with more nutrients and for less $$.)
 See Notes for allergy variations.

 This bread is incredibly moist from the bananas and berries, so it takes a little while to bake through.
 I add foil in Step 4 to prevent it from becoming too brown.
 You can enjoy this chilled, cold, or at room temperature.

-If you have a high powered blender you can add up to a cup of spinach.
-If you’re relying on a food processor you may want to reduce it to ½ cup.
+If you have a high-powered blender you can add up to a cup of spinach.
+If you're relying on a food processor you may want to reduce it to ½ cup.
 Start with the lower amount and add more as you like.

 These oatmeal bars taste like an oatmeal cookie and are great for breakfast or snack.
 You can make them ahead, too!
 (You can add the egg or leave it out.
 Without egg, these are a crisp cookie bar texture.
 With it, they're a little cakier.)